metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Seattle's special-teams with a very questionable turnover.
 What the hell are they thinking?

 Seattle's defense seems helpless against the quarterback option run.

+So possible the worst defense in the league traveling on the road a second time, it shouldn't be surprising to see the Saints produce some offense here.
+What surprises me is how sloppy Seattle has been played.
+I mean...it's been embarrassingly sloppy.

+Taysom Hill was damn near unstoppable.
+Apparently, the man alone makes all the difference in the world, more than Geno Smith playing at a higher level.
+The Seahawks were helpless to stop him.